-The Stockholm Convention, which entered into force on 17 May 2004, requires Parties to take several measures to promote compliance, including developing implementation plans, 163 submitting reports on measures taken and on progress made toward meeting obligations, 164 evaluating the effectiveness of the Convention, 165 and "as soon as practicable, developing and approving procedures and institutional mechanisms for determining non-compliance with the provisions of this Convention and for the treatment of Parties found to be in non-compliance.
-166 b.
-Rotterdam PIC Convention on Prior Informed Consent
+The Stockholm Convention, which entered into force on 17 May 2004, requires Parties to take several measures to promote compliance, including developing implementation plans, submitting reports on measures taken and on progress made toward meeting obligations, evaluating the effectiveness of the Convention, and "as soon as practicable, developing and approving procedures and institutional mechanisms for determining non-compliance with the provisions of this Convention and for the treatment of Parties found to be in non-compliance.

 UNEP has prepared a draft guide to assist Parties in development of implementation plans.
-167 Development and implementation of these plans must include consultation with the public and interested organizations.
-168
+Development and implementation of these plans must include consultation with the public and interested organizations.

 The first Conference of the Parties in May 2005 will determine how often and in what format Parties will do the following: report on progress; begin developing the non-compliance mechanism; and discuss the need for elaboration of international rules on liability and redress in relation to the production, use and intentional release of POPs.
-169